fastapi-admin/fastapi-admin/docs/en/docs/reference/resource.md

 ### icon

-Icon name comes from <https://tabler-icons.io>, like `ti ti-user` will display a user icon in menu.
+Icon name comes from <https://fontawesome.com>, like `fas fa-user` will display a user icon in menu.

 ## Link